alphagov/govwifi/README.md

 The incoming endpoint is [/sms/](https://github.com/alphagov/govwifi/blob/master/src/sms/index.php) which handles text messages sent by the incoming SMS provider.

 Our outgoing provider is [GovUK Notify](https://www.notifications.service.gov.uk/).
-We're using of the [client library](https://github.com/alphagov/notifications-php-client) they provide.
+We're using the [client library](https://github.com/alphagov/notifications-php-client) they provide.

 The incoming and outgoing logic is handled by the